-63. Subpart HC is silent on how trustees of discretionary trusts that are classified as complying trusts should determine who receives beneficiary income or the amount of that income.
+74. Subpart HC is silent on how trustees of discretionary trusts that are classified as complying trusts should determine who receives beneficiary income or the amount of that income.
 Parliament has generally left it to general trust law to determine this aspect of trust taxation.
-However, once trustees make decisions within the constraints of general trust law, Parliament has indicated its expectations as to the tax
+However, once trustees make decisions within the constraints

-13 Note, that since IS 18/01 was published it has been accepted that the income tax law around whether a beneficiary who leaves distributions in a trust is considered a settlor of the trust has been unclear (see Commissioner's Operational Position - New section HC 27(6) - treatment of beneficiary as a settlor in certain circumstances at www.taxtechncial.ird.govt.nz).
+15 Note, that since IS 18/01 was published it has been accepted that the income tax law around whether a beneficiary who leaves distributions in a trust is considered a settlor of the trust has been unclear (see Commissioner's Operational Position - New section HC 27(6) - treatment of beneficiary as a settlor in certain circumstances, Tax Information Bulletin Vol 31, No 8 (September 2019): 113.
 From 1 April 2020, s HC 27(6) provides that a beneficiary is not a settlor of the trust solely as a result of being owed money by a trustee if the amount owing is not more than \$25,000 or the trustee pays market rate interest on the amount.

-14 Penny (SC) at [48].
+16 Penny (SC) at [48].

-15 IS 12/02: Income tax - Whether income deemed to arise under tax law, but not trust law, can give rise to beneficiary income, Tax Information Bulletin Vol 24, No 7 (August 2012): 49.
+17 IS 12/02: Income tax - Whether income deemed to arise under tax law, but not trust law, can give rise to beneficiary income, Tax Information Bulletin Vol 24, No 7 (August 2012): 49.